vikas-vh/Traffic-Light-Controller-using-Verilog/readme.md

-* Light Outputs (The "Visuals")
+#### **Light Outputs (The "Visuals")**

-R1\_light, R2\_light, R3\_light, R4\_light: These are the actual signals sent to the physical traffic light heads for each of the four roads.
+* R1\_light, R2\_light, R3\_light, R4\_light: These are the actual signals sent to the physical traffic light heads for each of the four roads.

-They are 24 bits wide because they carry ASCII characters: "G" for Green, "Y" for Yellow, and "R" for Red.
+* They are 24 bits wide because they carry ASCII characters: "G" for Green, "Y" for Yellow, and "R" for Red.

-This makes the simulation waveform very easy to read for humans.
+* This makes the simulation waveform very easy to read for humans.

-Signal Priority Summary Table

-In your code, the logic follows this "Chain of Command":
+#### **Signal Priority Summary**

 Priority Level	Signal	Resulting Action

-1 (Highest)	A1-A4	Forces Green on the specific road for emergency passage.
+1.(Highest)	A1-A4	Forces Green on the specific road for emergency passage.

-2	night\_mode	Overrides normal cycle for flashing yellow caution.
+2\.	night\_mode	Overrides normal cycle for flashing yellow caution.

-3 (Lowest)	Normal Cycle	Cycles through Roads 1-4 using T\_GREEN and T\_YELLOW timers.
+3.(Lowest)	Normal Cycle	Cycles through Roads 1-4 using T\_GREEN and T\_YELLOW timers.

-Independent	violation\_force	Triggers the violation warning regardless of the current light color.
+4.Independent	violation\_force	Triggers the violation warning regardless of the current light color.